SiloCityLabs/Cuttlephone/README.md

 # Cuttlephone
-Cuttlephone is a adaptable 3D printed phone case and USB-C gamepad.
+Cuttlephone is a adaptable 3D printed phone case and gamepad system.
 This is the source code.

 [Get premade 3MF files and print tutorials on the website](https://silocitylabs.github.io/Cuttlephone/)